warrenday/graphql-network-inspector/README.md

 PRs are welcome!
 The best way to do this is to first fork the repository, create a branch and open a pull request back to this repository.

 If you want to add a large feature please first raise an issue to discuss.
-This avoids waisted effort.
+This avoids wasted effort.

 ## License